-Our ‘Mygration Story‘ series tracks the family histories of staff and fellows at UNU.
+Our ‘Mygration Story‘ series tracks the family histories of staff and fellows at UN University.
 The aim is to show that many of us owe our lives and careers to the courage of migrant ancestors.
 People who left their homes to build safer or better lives — for themselves and for their children.
 With this monthly series we want to show that migration is not an historical aberration, but a surprisingly common element in family histories worldwide.

 In Gaelic, the language of Ireland, the name Sheridan means ‘untamed’ or ‘searcher’, while my grandfather’s hometown, Clonmel, means ‘Vale of Honey’.
-It all sounds quite idyllic; but Jack’s life was anything but.
+It all sounds quite idyllic; but Jack’s life was really anything but.
 Adding to the trauma of violence and displacement at a young age, he soon lost his mother in England: a victim of the flu pandemic that killed more than 50 million people after the First World War.

 With few other opportunities available, my grandfather joined the British Army cadets as a teenager.
 I remember he was always keen to stress his Britishness, perhaps because of the anti-Irish abuse he experienced from an early age.
 I remember his stories about serving in the Royal Hampshire Regiment in Kashmir and Palestine during the 1930s.
 Then, during the Second World War, he became a ‘Desert Rat’ with the British Army in North Africa, before fighting his way through Italy, France and Germany.
-He survived the war, but was quickly shipped out again: this time to Palestine (where I believe the picture above was taken).
+He survived the war, but was quickly shipped out again, against his will: this time to Palestine (where the picture above was taken).
 Because of this, he missed my mother’s birth in December 1945, but made it back to London just a few years later.
 He died in 1992 having never returned to Ireland.

-ADDENDUMMy father’s side also includes migrants, this time from Germany.
+My father’s side also includes migrants, this time from Germany.
 His great-grandfather and great-uncle, Conrad and Daniel Zuschlag, came to England in the 1870s, and ran a pub in London that still bears the same name — but that’s another story.